 \section{Introduction}

-The {\it determining number} of a graph $G = (V,E)$ is the minimum cardinality of a set $S\subseteq V$ such that the automorphism group of the graph obtained from $G$ by fixing every vertex in $S$ is trivial and such a set $S$ is called a determining set.
-It was introduced independently by Boutin \cite{boutin} and Harary (defined as {\it fixing number}) \cite{harary} in 2006 as a measure of destroying the symmetry of a graph.
+The {\it determining number}, denoted by $Det(G)$, of a graph $G = (V,E)$ is the minimum cardinality of a set $S\subseteq V$ such that the automorphism group of the graph obtained from $G$ by fixing every vertex in $S$ is trivial and such a set $S$ is called a determining set.
+It was introduced independently by \cite{boutin} and (defined as {\it fixing number}) \cite{harary} in 2006 as a measure of destroying the symmetry of a graph.
 Determining sets are quite useful in investigating graph automorphisms and are even more useful in proving that all automorphisms of a given graph have been found.
-Boutin in \cite[Proposition 2]{boutin} linked the size of a determining set to the size of the automorphism group and proved that the determining number of a graph is greater than equal to the logarithm of the cardinality of the automorphism group.
-Apart from that, determining sets have also been used to distinguishing number.
-For reference, one can see \cite{boutin-distinguish}.
-In that paper Albertson and Boutin used determining sets to show that the Kneser graphs $K_{n,k}$ with $ n \geq 6$ and $k \geq 2$ are 2-distinguishable graphs.
-Apart from proving general bounds and other results on determining number, researchers have attempted to find exact values of determining number of various families of graphs like Kneser Graphs \cite{kneser}, Coprime graphs \cite{coprime}, Generalized Petersen graphs \cite{das-caldam}, \cite{angsu-manideepa} etc.
+The authors in \cite[Proposition 2]{boutin} linked the size of a determining set to the size of the automorphism group and proved that the determining number of a graph is greater than equal to the logarithm of the cardinality of the automorphism group.
+Apart from that, determining sets have also been used to find distinguishing number.
+For reference, one can see (\cite{boutin-distinguish}).
+In that paper the authors used determining sets to show that the Kneser graphs $K(n,k)$ with $ n \geq 6$ and $k \geq 2$ are 2-distinguishable graphs.
+Apart from proving general bounds and other results on determining number, researchers have attempted to find exact values of determining number of various families of graphs like Kneser Graphs (\cite{kneser}), Coprime graphs (\cite{coprime}), Generalized Petersen graphs (\cite{das-caldam}), \cite{das-saha} etc.